umrover/mrover-ros/scripts/science/README.md

 The science.py program will constantly read in UART messages from the Nucleo and it will publish them to certain topics depending on the data received.
-The sciencecomms.py program includes all the commonly shared functions and data needed for UART communication between the jetson and the nucleo. sciencecomms.py also has information on the configuration of the science, including which devices map to which mosfet devices.
+The sciencecomms.py program includes all the commonly shared functions and data needed for UART communication between the jetson and the Nucleo. sciencecomms.py also has information on the configuration of the science, including which devices map to which mosfet devices.